ORNL/GridKit/src/Model/PhasorDynamics/SynchronousMachine/GenClassical/README.md

 E_p \cos\delta &= \dfrac{G I_r + B I_i}{G^2 + B^2} + V_r
 \end{aligned}
 ```
-By dividing these two equations we get expression for machine angle at the
+By dividing these two equations, we get an expression for the machine angle at the
-steady state
+steady state:
 ```math
 \delta = \arctan \dfrac{E_i}{E_r} \, ,
 ```
-and by squaring and adding them, we get expression for field
+And by squaring and adding them, we get an expression for the field
 winding voltage at the steady state
 ```math
 E_p = \sqrt{E_r^2 + E_i^2}   \, ,